Skip to main content

 <pam_user>#<resource_address>#<account_name>#[reason]

-• account_name — name of the account under which the user connects to the target resource.
+• account_name — account name used to connect to the target resource

 Example: pam.admin#192.168.0.100#PAM.LOCAL\pam-admin#Maintenance